 This women's residence hall was built along the same concept as its earlier counterpart, Emmons Hall.
-The building was provided by the gracious gift of Mr. and Mrs. Harold Paden of Alexandria, Virginia, in honor of his parents.
-New construction will enlarge the living capacity of Paden Hall in 1996.
+The building was provided in part by the gracious gift of Mr. and Mrs. Harold Paden of Alexandria, Virginia, in honor of his parents.
+A major addition to this building was dedicated in February, 1997 which more than doubled the housing capacity of this residence hall.

 Ithough the classroom is an important arena for learning and receiving the distinctives of a Clearwater Christian College education, the College realizes that appropriate out-of-the-classroom experiences can enhance the educational process, provide a means of service to the student body and community, and help develop leadership skills.
-For this reason, the Office of Student Affairs serves the student body by providing avenues for social interaction, spiritual ministry, continued academic learning, cultural enrichment, and athletic competition.
-One of the wonderful aspects of college life is the ability to choose activities that interest you and to become involved in a manner that will enhance your life as well as the lives of others.
+For this reason, avenues are provided for social interaction, spiritual ministry, cultural enrichment, and athletic competition.

-Special activity nights endorsed by the Office of Student Affairs and entertaining outings sponsored by student organizations offer students plenty of opportunities to socialize and make new friends.
-The various student groups are also responsible for making valuable contributions to local churches and to the community through the Christian Service outreach program.
+Organizations such as the Student Missionary Fellowship offer students plenty of opportunities to socialize and make new friends while serving others.
+Centered around academic, athletics, social, and spiritual pursuits, the various groups also make valuable contributions to local churches and to the community through the Christian Service outreach program.